SwiftERM Hyper-personalisation for ecommerce email marketing

 Understanding and Using AI Models (2024)

 It is important to have a clear understanding of the basic concepts of artificial intelligence types.
 We often find the terms Artificial Intelligence and Machine Learning or Deep Learning being used interchangeably.
-Therefore, there is some confusion about what the distinction is say between machine learning model is and how it is different from AI models.
+Therefore, there is some confusion about what the distinction is between machine learning models and how it is different from AI models.

 Artificial Intelligence (AI) Artificial Intelligence (AI) is a subfield within computer science associated with constructing machines that can simulate human intelligence.
 AI research deals with the question of how to create computers that are capable of intelligent behaviour.

-Learning Machine Learning (ML), a subset of AI associated with providing machines the ability to learn from experience without the need to be programmed explicitly.
+Machine Learning (ML) is a subset of AI associated with providing machines with the ability to learn from experience without the need to be programmed explicitly.
 In simple words, ML is a part of AI.
 So while all ML models are, by default, AI models, the opposite may not always be true.

 On the other hand, unsupervised learning is where the algorithm is given raw data that is not annotated.
 Here, the algorithm is not explicitly told what to do with it and must learn how to make predictions by itself.
 This type of ML model is suitable to perform specific tasks on distinct data types, for example, fraud detection or financial analysis, that require identifying a hidden structure in unlabeled data.